2017 Stockholm truck attack

 On 7 April 2017, a vehicle-ramming terrorist attack took place in central Stockholm, the capital of Sweden.
-A hijacked truck was deliberately driven into crowds along Drottninggatan (Queen Street) before being crashed into an Åhléns department store.
+A hijacked truck was deliberately driven into crowds along Drottninggatan before being crashed into an Åhléns department store.
 Five people were killed and 14 others were seriously injured.

 The perpetrator was Rakhmat Akilov, a 39-year-old rejected asylum seeker and a citizen of Uzbekistan, who was apprehended several hours later.
 He had sworn allegiance to the Islamic State in a self-recorded video the day before the attack, and Uzbek authorities alleged that he had joined the group.
 Akilov was convicted of murder and terrorist crimes, and sentenced to life in prison and, if released, deportation to Uzbekistan and lifetime expulsion from Sweden.

 Attack

 Akilov chose to attack during an afternoon, as there were many tourists in the area.
 Akilov recorded a number of films in the Odenplan area where he is heard saying that it is time to kill "infidels" and that it grieved him how Muslims in the Levant and Afghanistan were dying.
 The attack took place at about 14:53 local time.
 It began when a truck for the Spendrups brewery was hijacked while making a delivery on the street Adolf Fredriks kyrkogata in central Stockholm.
 According to a Spendrups press release, the driver attempted to stop the hijacker by standing in front of the truck, but had to jump out of the way and was slightly injured when the hijacker accelerated toward him.

 The hijacker then drove the truck at high speed into a pedestrian street, going about 500 meters down Drottninggatan, one of Stockholm's main shopping streets, hitting pedestrians along the way.
 Witnesses said the hijacker attempted to target children as he zigzagged on the street.
 The attack ended when the truck slammed into the Åhléns City department store on the corner of Drottninggatan and Mäster Samuelsgatan.
 The truck caught fire, but the flames were quickly doused by firefighters.
 The hijacker jumped out and fled the scene.

 A homemade bomb was reportedly found in the truck after it was abandoned by the hijacker.
 Police sources said the device was found in a bag and had not been detonated, adding that the attacker had been burned by it.
 National Police Commissioner Dan Eliasson later said they had found a suspicious object in the driver's seat that "could be a bomb or an incendiary device", and was pending further investigation.